codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 1. Using the [Create company](/codat-api#/operations/create-company) endpoint, create a company, and retain its `companyID`.
 The component needs the `companyId` parameter to open Link for a specified company.
 You can also create a company in the Codat Portal.

    :::note Company creation timeline
-   We recommend you create a company at the same time as your SMB customer signs up within your app.
+   We recommend you create a company when  your SMB customer signs up within your app.
    :::

 1. Create a target `div` for the `CodatLink` component that has the following attributes:
    * An ID of `codat-link-container`.
-   * A width and a height&mdash;we recommend 460 by 840px.
+   * A width and a height&mdash;we recommend 460px by 840px.

-   The created `CodatLink` component will expand to 100% of the specified dimensions of the `div` container.
+   The created `CodatLink` component expands to fit 100% of the specified dimensions.
-1. Import the component.
+1. Import the Link SDK component.
 If you're using the component inside a `script` tag, the tag must have `type="module"` set.
-1. Import the Link SDK component:

    ```bash
    import { CodatLink } from "https://link-sdk.codat.io";
    ```

-1. Initialize the Codat Link component in your app and supply the `companyId` you created in step one:
+1. Initialize the Link SDK component in your app, supplying the `companyId`of the company  you created in step one:

    ```js Title="Initialize Codat Link component (non-React)"
    const target = document.querySelector("#codat-link-container");